jekabolt/grbpwr.com/public/content/faq/faq.md

 - Check the status of your order.
 - Make sure the delivery address is correct.
 - Contact the courier if you’re unable to collect your order on time.
-- If none of the above helps, please contact us using the Aftersale Services form.
+- If none of the above helps, please contact us using the [Aftersale Services](/aftersale-services) form.

 What should I do if my order is damaged?

-Take clear photos of the damage and сontact us.
+Take clear photos of the damage and [contact us](/contact-us).

 ## RETURN, EXCHANGE AND REFUND

 RETURN A PRODUCT

 To return an order, please use the returns form included in your package.
-If you have lost the form, contact us.
+If you have lost the form, [contact us](/contact-us).

 Items that are damaged or missing tags will not be accepted for return.

-If you would like to exchange an item for a different size, please get in touch with us.
+If you would like to exchange an item for a different size, please [get in touch with us](/contact-us).

 RETURN PERIOD